rrthomas/wiklet/text/Wiklet_Macros.md

 Macros are special markup which allow things that are not otherwise possible.
 A macro call is written `\$macro` if the macro takes no arguments, or `\$macro\{arg1,...,argN\}` if it does.
 Commas in macro arguments must be escaped with backslashes.
 Unwanted arguments may be omitted.

 There are two sorts of macro: those built in to [Wiklet], which are documented below, and those provided by a particular [Wiki], which should be documented in [Local Macros].
-Extra [macros](Wiklet Macros) can be added in `wiki.pl`; the default `wiki.pl` gives an example.
+Extra [macros](Wiklet Macros) can be added in `wiklet.pl`; the default `wiklet.pl` gives an example.

 Macros are evaluated after Wiki markup, which means that they do not work in certain places, for example as part of a link.
 Some macros invoke certain [Wiklet Templates].